Illegal Money Lender And Loan Shark Scams To Watch Out For In Singapore

 Therefore, the lender may count the repayment to be only $400.
 Then they keep the $200 as the loan interest.
 In so doing the borrowers will end up repaying 100 percent interest.
 When the borrower cannot manage the repayments.

-Then their debt will simply keep growing.
-Meaning when they cannot pay any longer.
+Then their debt will simply keep growing, which means when they cannot pay any longer.
 These borrowers might choose to become runners.
 Or they could end up being pawns for loan sharks.

 Ways they Cover their Trails